Safe Foods to Eat When Everything Upsets Your Gut

 For those with IBS type symptoms, meal times can be a bit of a nightmare.
 If you’ve ever thought or said, “If I eat that, I’ll look 6 months pregnant within 30 minutes” or “If I eat that, I’ll be on the toilet within an hour” I completely get it.
 And it sucks!
 All of a sudden food becomes the enemy and choosing ‘safe’ options means a very limited diet.
 At one point, I was down to chicken or fish with steamed vegetables and olive oil for breakfast, lunch and dinner.
 Dee-licious.
 But seriously, not cool for me or my microbiome.

-Let’s be clear, this is about short-term symptom management and calming inflammation.
+Let’s be clear, this blog is about short-term symptom management and calming inflammation.
 This isn’t the long-term fix you need.
-That will only come if you test to find the underlying root cause of your symptoms - which is almost certainly one or more gut infections and/or overgrowths (read more about that HERE).
-But, in the meantime here’s some of the most common recommendations I make for my clients for safe foods to eat when everything upsets your gut.
+That will only come if you test to find the underlying root cause/s of your symptoms - which is almost certainly one or more gut infections and/or overgrowths (read more about that HERE).
+But, in the meantime here’s some of the most common recommendations we make for our clients around safe foods to eat when everything upsets your gut.

 But first, what not to eat

-Ok, so you probably know what doesn’t work for you better than me.
-With that said, here are a list of the most common obvious, and not so obvious, culprits of IBS symptoms - gas, bloating, diarrhea, constipation, abdominal pain, etc.
+Ok, so you probably already know what doesn’t work for you better than we do.
+With that said, here are a list of the most common obvious, and not so obvious, culprits of IBS symptoms - gas, bloating, diarrhea, constipation, abdominal pain, nausea, reflux, etc.

 Processed food-like substances

 Let’s get the really obvious culprits out of the way.
-Most sugary, chemical-filled, packaged foods are definitely a no-go.
+Most artificially sweetened and flavored, seed oiled, chemical-filled, packaged foods are definitely a no-go.
 Your eyes and your tastebuds might recognise this stuff as food, but your GI tract isn’t so easily fooled.
-These food-like substances usually result in irritation and inflammation as your gut and immune system attempt to digest and defend against unrecognised ingredients.
-Sticking to real food, the kind without a label, is generally the best place to start..
+These food-like substances usually result in irritation and inflammation as your gut and immune system attempt to digest and defend against unrecognized ingredients.
+Sticking to real food, the kind without a label, is generally the best place to start.

 Wheat and other gluten-containing grains

 No, this isn’t just a gluten-free fad.
-We’re talking about the damaging effects of the gluten-protein on the lining of the GI tract and the inflammatory effect it produces, especially in those with gut dysfunction, e.g. leaky gut, imbalanced gut flora, Coeliac Disease, IBD, etc. A large proportion of my clients with chronic digestive conditions feel a lot better for avoiding gluten and it’s a really easy place to start.
+We’re talking about the damaging effects of the gluten-protein on the lining of the GI tract and the inflammatory effects it produces, especially in those with gut infections or gut lining issues (e.g. leaky gut), imbalanced gut flora, Coeliac Disease, IBD, etc. A large proportion of our clients with chronic digestive conditions feel a lot better for avoiding gluten and it’s a really easy place to start.
 This only works if you replace gluten with real foods and not the gluten-substitutes that are often just as bad as gluten - see ‘food-like substances’ above.

 Fermented Foods are good, just not for right now